Bob and Brad T2 Review

 What To Expect From It’s Battery

-The T2 massager has a 2600mAh capacity battery – which is reasonable and perfectly okay.
+The Bob and Brad T2 has a 2600mAh capacity battery, which is reasonable and perfectly okay.
 They say the battery can last for 2 – 5 hours of continuous use, and we will not argue with that.

-However, we must say that the battery time will depend on speed and the pressure applied during this continuous use.
-Expect the battery to drain out in 2-3 hours at higher speeds or when more pressure is applied.
+However, we must say that the battery time will depend on the speed and pressure applied during continuous use.
+Expect the battery to drain out in ~2 hours at higher speeds or when more pressure is applied.

 This means longer usage on a single charge, which is pretty awesome.
-However, keep in mind that the increased capacity might lead to slightly longer charging times.
+However, please note that the increased capacity may result in slightly longer charging times.

 Note: A big thanks to Jay for bringing this to our attention in the comments.
 It is much appreciated!